The certificates of knowledge of the German language can be divided into four big groups:

-- is accepted as evidence of language proficiency for citizenship request (Einbürgerungstest).
+- is accepted as evidence of language proficiency for requesting German citizenship (see Einbürgerung and Einbürgerungstest).

-- the Interior Ministry accept the telc Deutsch A1 as requisite for getting a family joining visa.
+- the Interior Ministry accepts the telc Deutsch A1 as requisite for getting a family joining visa.

 - it is accepted from many foreigner universities and institutions in the case German language proficiency is requested to get admitted or hired.